-Civil liability for fines under immigration laws
+Civil liability for smuggling Civil liability for fines under immigration laws

-- (2) If, by reason of the contravention, a penalty is incurred under those laws by the persons employing the seaman, the penalty shall be treated as being attributable to his absence without leave and may, subject to section 133, be recovered from him as special damages for breach of contract. - (3) If, by reason of the contravention, a penalty is incurred under those laws by any other person, the amount thereof, or, if that amount exceeds one hundred dollars, then one hundred dollars may be recovered by him from the seaman.
+- 135. (1) Subsections (2) and (3) apply where, at a time when a Cayman Islands ship is in the national or territorial seas of any country outside the Islands, a seafarer employed in the ship is absent without leave and present in that country in contravention of that country's laws. - (2) If, by reason of the contravention, a penalty is incurred under those laws by the persons employing the seafarer, the penalty shall be treated as being attributable to his absence without leave and may, subject to section 133, be recovered from him as special damages for breach of contract. - (3) If, by reason of the contravention, a penalty is incurred under those laws by any other person, the amount thereof, or, if that amount exceeds one hundred dollars, then one hundred dollars may be recovered by him from the seafarer.